Arman717/studio/README.md

 at 115200 baud, which is the speed used by the server utilities.
 The new **Control** tab in the UI lets you send direction and speed commands to both motors.

+The sketch accepts PWM speeds from `0`–`1023` for each motor.
+By default it starts both channels at a mid-range value so the motors will turn when a direction command is sent.
+Adjust the speed with `SA<value>` or `SB<value>` commands (for example `SA800`), or modify the initial constants in the sketch.